ula-aca/aries-cloudagent-webhook-relay/README.md

 The [Hyperledger Aries Cloud Agent - Python (ACA-Py)](https://github.com/hyperledger/aries-cloudagent-python) currently requires the ACA-Py controller to host several webhook endpoints in order to receive updates about the agents state as described [here](https://github.com/hyperledger/aries-cloudagent-python/blob/01fc73be644439fa27ab43089353859f08517ba2/AdminAPI.md).
 This introduces a problem for mobile ACA-Py controller clients since it is not possible to expose such endpoints.

-This repository aims to solve this problem 'the dirty way' by placing another component (called Webhook Relay) in between ACA-Py and the Controller.
-The Webhook Relay exposes the required webhook endpoints and records the requests made by ACA-Py.
-It also exposes an endpoint and websocket interface to get the recorded messages that the Controller call to process the messages.
+This repository aims to solve this problem 'the dirty way' by placing another component (called webhook-relay) in between ACA-Py and the controller.
+The webhook-relay exposes the required webhook endpoints and stores the webhook requests made by ACA-Py in an in-memory FIFO queue.
+The controller can then fetch the messages either by polling, or by connecting to the websocket interface.
+All messages are stored in memory.
+Once a message has been picked up by the controller (regardless if it's by polling or websocket) the message is removed from memory and will no longer be available.

-> **A note about the websocket**
-> Whenever a client opens a websocket connection, **all** in-memory messages that the client has missed so far will be send to the client in the order they came in.
-In the future a CLI flag to make this optional will be introduced.
-All new messages will be forwarded directly as long as the websocket connection lives.
-Whenever the connection is broken we'll start writing into memory again until the next time the client connects.

 ## Setup